Morris County New Jersey assistance programs.

 In addition to the services above, the state has several other benefits for very low income families.
 As some examples, there may be funds for paying security deposits on approved low income apartments.
 Some families regaining self-sufficiency can receive loans for expenses such as rent and housing costs.
 Also, Morris County residents, such as senior citizens, can enroll into Medicaid or prescription programs.
-Click here for details on public aid, as there are many resources available.
+Click here for details on public aid in New Jersey, as there are many resources available.

 The Ada Budrick Child Care & Learning Center is a child care center helping children ages 2 ½ to 5, and the program offers subsidized care for unemployed and low income families.
 Serves preschool aged children and your children.
 973-335-0619.
 Another child care center is Collinsville Child Care Center.
 It also focuses on younger children, and the working poor.